dj-26/Beyond-Quantum/README.md

 ### Talents

 The top left panel also shows the player's current number of talents.
-Talents are needed to train experts of quantum physics and beyond (Wigner, de Broglie, Einstein, and Bohr).
+Talents are needed to train scientists, who could launch debates.
 To gather talents, send Wigner with his friend pupil to the school and back.
 Each trip increases the talent number by 1.

 ### Scientists

+Four kinds of scientists can be trained at your university:
 - Wigner.
 Gathers talents.
+Wigner's friends always observe themselves well.
+So his pupils quickly become talents after a round trip from the university to the school at the center of the map.
 - De Broglie.
-Attacks nonlocally..
+Debates nonlocally.
+He could
 - Bohr.
-Tunnels through obstacles.
+Defies obstacles in movements.
 - Einstein.
-Attacks with tremendous powern.
+Debates with tremendous precision.

 ### Advanced operations

-Combat units can be moved inside the university for defence.
+Debating characters (De Broglie, Bohr, Einstein) can be moved inside the university for defence.
 Use the university bottom panel to summon nearby units, or to eject summoned units.

-## Backgrounds
+## Scientific backgrounds

+### Core notions

+#### Wigner and Wigner's friend

+#### De Broglie and nonlocality

+#### Einstein and determinism

+#### Bohr and tunneling

 ### Quotes behind the audio voice effects